Why St John’s Cathedral is supporting the Safe Harbour Art Exhibition

 2 April 2022

-One thought on “Why St John’s Cathedral is supporting the Safe Harbour Art Exhibition
+One response to “Why St John’s Cathedral is supporting the Safe Harbour Art Exhibition”

 Consistently, politicians have disregarded strong leaders of the climate change movement, the bleeding hearts of the young, the anguish of grandparents and the distress of conservationists – this is unforgivable.
 Our natural systems are in collapse; a great deal of damage we cannot reverse, but we can and must, protect Queensland’s Ramsar Sites.